Bridging the legal gap between needs and solutions.

 - We provide free legal aid to low-income residents of Harris County by connecting them with volunteer lawyers who agree to handle their matters for free.

-- Each year, we provide free in-person legal advice to nearly 5,000 people.
+- Each year, we provide free in-person legal advice to over 6,000 people.

 - Volunteer lawyers will handle over 1,600 cases this year, collectively donating $4 million of their time.

 - 6 million Texans qualify for legal aid, including over half a million in Houston alone.
 There are less than 90,000 lawyers statewide.

 Founded in 1981 by the Houston Bar Association, Houston Volunteer Lawyers has delivered free legal services to low-income residents of Harris County for 35 years by linking qualified applicants with attorneys volunteering their time on a pro bono basis.
 Houston Volunteer Lawyers helps low-income citizens that other programs often cannot serve, such as those who may not meet the financial criteria of other legal assistance programs and non-US citizens.
 Over 3,000 Harris County attorneys serve as Houston Volunteer Lawyers' volunteers, each making a difference in the lives of low-income clients, their families, and communities.